YouTube Scraper avatar

 Share

-Search YouTube, export channel and video data, and pull transcripts for shortlisted videos without managing the YouTube Data API.
+Search YouTube, export channel video lists, enrich selected videos, and collect transcripts without setting up the YouTube Data API.

 {